Digital Marketing vs. Public Relations

 When it comes to digital marketing and public relations, people are often confused by the roles that each play.
-While they do share many similarities, there are some key differences that set them apart.
+While they do share many similarities, there are some key differences that set public relations vs marketing apart.

 Digital Marketing and PR Cross-Channel Integration

-While PR and digital marketing have different channels, when used in unison, PR can elevate digital marketing efforts and vice versa.
+While PR and digital marketing have different channels, when used in unison, PR can elevate a digital marketing agency’s activity and vice versa.
 Even though they have different deliverables, key metrics, and outcomes, they serve as a great support to one another when cross-channel integration is implemented.

 Whether you are sharing an online PR placement through social media as a paid ad or working with SEO to secure quality links within online PR placements, there are numerous ways to integrate digital marketing and PR.
 By focusing on cross-channel integration, you bring both your digital marketing and PR efforts to the next level!